dansmaculotte/colissimo-php/ReadMe.md

 ### Requirements

-- PHP 7.0
+- PHP 7.2
-- Soap Extension
+- Json Extension

 You can install the package via composer: